-Other pelagic species of less commercial importance in the Gulf of Maine Area include bluefin tuna (Thunnus thynnus), large pelagic sharks such as the porbeagle (Lamna nasus), butterfish (Peprilus triacanthus), Atlantic saury (Scomberesox saurus), alewife (Alosa pseudoharengus), blueback herring (Alosa aestivalis), Atlantic salmon (Salmo salar), and American shad (Alosa sapidissima).
-All of these species are highly migratory, the Gulf of Maine Area providing only a small part of their distribution (e.g. see migration pattern of shad, Fig. 30).
+Other pelagic species.
+Species of less commercial importance in the Gulf of Maine Area include: bluefin tuna (Thunnus thynnus), large pelagic sharks such as the porbeagle (Lamna nasus), Atlantic butterfish (Peprilus triacanthus), Atlantic saury (Scomberesox saurus), alewife (Alosa pseudoharengus), blueback shad (Alosa aestivalis), Atlantic salmon (Salmo salar), and American shad (Alosa sapidissima).
+All of these species are highly migratory, the Gulf of Maine Area providing only a small part of their distributional range (e.g. see Fig. A23 for migration pattern of American shad).